optilude/flickrbackup/README.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Some photos and videos on Flickr may require additional authentication beyond
-the API token, especially for private content or videos with restricted access.
+the API token.
+It is a little unclear why this happens, but it seems to relate
+to videos, especially ones uploaded some time ago.
+It is possible that this is
+an unresolved issue with the way Flickr manages its media files in CDNs, but
+there is no official support channel for the API so we have to make some guesses.

-As of version 0.11, flickrbackup will notice this and log a warning.
-As of
+As of version 0.11, flickrbackup will notice when this happens and log a
-version 0.12, there is support to identify the relevant files (see below).
+warning.
+As of version 0.12, there is support to identify the relevant missing
+files in a large download directly to make it easier to attempt to re-download
+them (see below).

-To make these downloads more likely to work, flickrbackup supports using
+To make a redownload attempt more likely to work, flickrbackup supports using
 authenticated browser session data.
 This requires a manual log-in via a web
 browser (Chrome or Firefox), but for as long as this session remains valid,
 (a Flickr policy) it should then work without a browser (and potentially on
-a different machine).
+a different machine, which means it is possible to performt the authentication
+on a desktop and copy the session file to a NAS or server that is performing
+regular backups).

 First, capture an authenticated session by launching a browser and logging in::